pystardust/ytfzf/README.md

 	ytfzf -dH

-> Watch a video in your history in a differnt format
+> Watch a video in your history in a different format

 	ytfzf -fH